hugary1995/raccoon/doc/content/tutorials/14_klexpansion.md

 mesh.read("../factorize/basis.e");
 ```

-reads the KL expansions we just generated in step 1.
-Update this line as needed, and keep Line 53 reading the same mesh as LIne 47.
+reads the KL expansions generated in step 1.
+Update this line as needed, and keep line 53 reading the same mesh as line 47.

 Line 78-80: